Level 3 Certificate Housing Practice - Managing Housing Services Pathway (CIH)

-A range of different teaching and learning approaches are used to make lessons interesting and interactive and this recognises that everyone learns in different ways.
-You will also take part in discussions and share good practice, learning from each other as well as the course tutors.
-You will also have the opportunity to apply your learning to the work situation
+A range of different teaching and learning approaches are used to make lessons interesting and interactive.
+You will take part in discussions to share good practice, and will have the opportunity to apply your learning to a real working environment.

 The housing team work very closely with housing organisations and practitioners to ensure the programme is current and reflects the needs of the industry.
-There is also close partnership working with the Chartered Institute of Housing (CIH) and also the Northern Housing Consortium.
+We have a close partnership with the Chartered Institute of Housing (CIH) and also the Northern Housing Consortium.
 Some students will have the opportunity to display their work at the regional CIH conference.

 Professional body registration: